danaschenbach/neighbor-map/README.md

 movement.
 Feel free to check out other parts of Philly by entering them in the search box(BTW Will Smith is from Overbrook about 10 blocks from where I grew up).

-All this was made possible with intellectual funding by; Udacity forum, Google, stackoverflow.com, friends and people like you(sorry been watching PBS...lol) hope you like the holloween theme
+All this was made possible with intellectual funding by; Udacity forum, Karl@Udacity, gregrberger@Udacity, Google, stackoverflow.com, friends and people like you(sorry been watching PBS...lol) hope you like the holloween theme